Fintech MVP Development: The 2026 U.S. Strategic Guide

 Beyond the raw numbers, several strategic shifts are dictating which startups survive the MVP stage.

-- The "B2B Infrastructure" Shift: Capital is moving away from over-saturated B2C (retail neobanks) toward infrastructure solutions for community banks and credit unions.
+- The "B2B Infrastructure" Shift: Investor capital has moved away from over-saturated B2C retail neobanks toward infrastructure solutions for community banks and credit unions.
+Success in 2026 is found in the "pipes" and "rails."

 - Agentic Economy: 88% of the most successful fintech startups in 2026 use Agentic AI not just for support, but to execute operational tasks (accounting automation, treasury, and compliance).